Milestones:Deep Space Station 43, 1972-1987

 How the plaque site is protected/secured

-The CSIRO Canberra Deep Space Communications Complex (CDSCC) is a secure facility; the Visitor Centre and plaque display garden are publicly accessible during at least normal business hours.
+The CSIRO Canberra Deep Space Communications Complex (CDSCC) is a secure facility; the Visitor Centre and its plaque garden are publicly accessible during at least normal business hours.

 Historical significance of the work